-- The low beams comprise the outer three LEDs on each side.
-Each lens is precisely aimed to focus the LED beam over a longer and wider surface area, so you see the road more clearly while not blinding oncoming traffic.
+- The low beams are comprised of the outer three LEDs on each side.
+Each lens is precisely aimed to focus the LED beam over a longer and wider surface area so you see the road more clearly while not blinding oncoming traffic.

 - When the high beams activate the two inner LEDs on each side, you can identify distant objects 200 milliseconds sooner than with conventional lights.
 At 60 mph, the vehicle will have traveled over 17 feet in that time.

 - During the day, all ten lenses act as daytime running lights, giving the MDX a distinctive light signature both day and night.

 - Even when turned off, the reflective surfaces behind the lenses give the lights a bright, jewel-like appearance.

 Whether backing out of a parking space in a busy lot or on a street, the MDX has your back.
 It can warn you of approaching vehicles you may not be able to see if large vehicles are parked beside you.

 - Sensors located near the rear corners can detect approaching vehicles from either side of the vehicle.

 - With the Multi-view rear camera50 in Normal or Wide mode, the driver is alerted to a detected, approaching vehicle by an audible chime and amber arrows in the rear camera monitor.

 The Advance Package includes parking sensors for both the front and rear.

 - The sensors detect when the MDX is closely approaching a vehicle or surface in the front or rear.

 - When the MDX is close to a detected obstruction, a beep sounds in the cabin.
 The beep sounds more rapidly as you get closer.